 Measuring the Success of Diversity, Equity, and Inclusion Programs

 Discussions about diversity, equity, and inclusion (DE&I) are center stage in organizations and communities.
 The question is, why does it take video coverage of acts of social injustice to elevate its importance?
-The conversation about DE&I is not new–it’s just that DE&I is a topic on which attention ebbs and flows.
+The conversation about DE&I is not new – it’s just that DE&I is a topic where attention ebbs and flows.
 When inequities and bad behavior risk or damage individual or organizational reputation, microscopic focus ensues.
 When things seem to rock along smoothly, focus moves elsewhere.
 Organization leaders pledge hundreds of millions of dollars to commission studies, launch training sessions, and hire consultants and diversity czars.
 But is it working?
-Some experts argue that, despite decades of handwringing, costly initiatives, and uncomfortable conversations, organizations have, apart from a few exceptions, fallen far short of their goals.
+Some experts argue that despite decades of handwringing, costly initiatives, and uncomfortable conversations, organizations have, apart from a few exceptions, fallen far short of their goals.

 Attendees will learn